 Why HR Should Report to the CEO

-A Business Management Success Tip About the HR Reporting Relationship
+A Business Management Success Tip About the HR Reporting Structure

 Imagine a senior staff committee meeting where the one person responsible for the company's most valuable and expensive asset was excluded.
+No one at the senior staff table has as their most significant job responsibility, the welfare and wellbeing of the organization's employees.
 You would find this situation utterly ridiculous, right?

 Yet companies in which the head of Human Resources (HR) doesn't report to the CEO are doing just that—excluding the voice of the employees, the human resources, from the table.